emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 # ....and merge the label dataframes together using 'sqldf'
 dflabels<- merge(dfnlabels, dfml, by = c("Var1"))

 # I am well aware there are more elegant ways to do this.
 This is just my quick solution.
+I welcome comments suggesting more elegant approaches.
+Elegancy in R is not yet my strong suit.

 {% endhighlight %}